powertochange-org/theLoop/public_html/wp-content/plugins/subscribe2/ReadMe.txt

 **I’m having problems with the latest version of the plug-in; can I switch back to an older version?**

 Yes, just navigate to the “Developers” tab on the wordpress.org plug-in page, and select the version that works for you.

+**Does this plugin help me earn revenue?**

+Due to popular demand, we are excited to announce that we have now added a new layer onto the ReadyGraph product: monetization.
+For quality sites with enough users and traffic to qualify, we will enable you to earn revenue through a set of elegant, unobtrusive sponsorship units.The ad units will be shown occasionally (much of the time they won't be noticeable) and are highly targeted based on user interests.
+Most importantly, they can be turned off or on at any time.
+In addition to helping qualifying sites support themselves, this initiative will allow us to continue to put resources towards enhancing the free features we offer each and every site owner.
+Sites qualify on the basis of quality and a minimum traffic threshold.
+You can view, adjust, or opt out through your site monetization settings page.

 = ACCOUNT QUESTIONS: =